![]() |

 THE SHORT VERSION A pilaf is a one-pot rice dish (or some times a wheat dish) baked in the oven with spices and just enough liquid to cook the rice while keeping each grain separate and distinct.
 Vegetables and meats are some times added.

 GLOBAL USAGE A pilaf = a pilau or pulao.
-The first is the American usage, the seconds are the British usages.
+The first is the American usage, the final two are the British usages.

 PRONUNCIATION Pilaf is pronounced [PEE-lof].
-Pilau and pulao are pronounced [pee-low, rhymes with sow, a mother pig].
+Pilau and pulao are pronounced [pee-lau, rhymes with sow, a mother pig].

 But what makes a pilaf a pilaf, exactly?